ONLINE LEARNING, SAFETY & ACCESS TO DEVICES

 When producing a ‘Home Agreement’ you might want to consider some of the following:

 How much time per night they are allowed on technology/the internet.

 The age rating of websites they are allowed to visit.

 Sharing and/or distributing personal details, images and videos.

 How to treat people online and not post anything they wouldn’t say face-to-face.

 Game Console Online Safety Rules

-Check the age rating before they play – if the age rating is an 18 these games can include bad language, inappropriate content etc.
+Check the age rating before they play – if the age rating is above age 11 these games can include bad language, inappropriate content for primary age pupils etc.